Robin329/rk3399-roc-pc/Documentation/process/index.rst

    submitting-patches
    programming-language
    coding-style
+   maintainer-handbooks
    maintainer-pgp-guide
    email-clients
    kernel-enforcement-statement
    kernel-driver-statement

 Other guides to the community that are of interest to most developers are:

 .. toctree::
    :maxdepth: 1